Background pattern

 5. Storage of Rabeprazol Sandoz

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not store at a temperature above 25°C. Store in the original packaging to protect it from moisture.
+Do not store above 25°C. Store in the original package to protect from moisture.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medicines you no longer need at the SIGRE point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
-This will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
+These measures will help protect the environment.

-6. Contents of the packaging and additional information
+6. Contents of the pack and other information

-• The active ingredient is rabeprazol sodium.
+• The active substance is rabeprazol sodium.

 Each gastro-resistant tablet of 20 mg contains 20 mg of rabeprazol sodium.

-• The other components are:
+• The other ingredients are:

 Intermediate coating: hypromellose and talc.

-Rabeprazol Sandoz 20 mg are yellow, round, and biconvex gastro-resistant tablets.
+Rabeprazol Sandoz 20 mg are yellow, round and biconvex gastro-resistant tablets.

-Aluminum/Aluminum blister with desiccant:5, 7, 10, 14, 15, 20, 25, 28, 30, 37, 50, 56, 60, 75, 90, 98, 100, and 120 gastro-resistant tablets.
+Al/Al blister pack with desiccant: 5, 7, 10, 14, 15, 20, 25, 28, 30, 37, 50, 56, 60, 75, 90, 98, 100 and 120 gastro-resistant tablets.

-Only some package sizes may be marketed.
+Not all pack sizes may be marketed.

-Marketing authorization holder and responsible manufacturer:
+Marketing authorisation holder and manufacturer

-Marketing authorization holder
+Marketing authorisation holder

 Sandoz Farmacéutica, S.A.